Cold Brew Events | Deadwater 100

 TESTING YOUR BODY, MIND AND BIKE TO THE LIMIT

 Incorporating the MTB Marathon British Champs the Deadwater 100 returns for another quad busting epic.
 Notorious for breaking bikes and breaking wills this was a stunning test of machine and body in the wilderness of the Northumbrian borderlands.
-The route in 2022 will be very different following on from the devastation of storm Arwen.
-Expect a smaller loop with races split onto to different days of the weekend to avoid congestion.
+The route in 2024 will be a smaller loop with plenty to keep people engaged on the way round.
 The route promises to be fun whilst the distance turns it into a huge challenge.

 The British Champs races have entry requirements whereas the 100 mile race and sportive are open to all.